COE Department of STEM Education

 • TSM 101, TSM 201 (5 units)

-• TSM 303W which meets the junior-level writing requirement (3 units)
+• TSM 303W which meets the junior-level writing requirement.
+(3 units)

-• TSM 350, TSM 450 with a grade of “B” or better in at least one of the two (6 units)
+• A Grade of "B" or better is required in at least one of these courses.

 • TSM 495C which meets the senior capstone requirement (12 units)